katekazane/bggn213/class09/class09.md

 If we want to get rid of columns in the middle, we can make a vector: c(4, 10, 32)

 Now we want to set the row names to the patient IDs.
-That way we can track the patients without treating the IDs as values to be incorporated.
+That way we can track the patients without treating the IDs as values to be incorporated. *note: use head() again to check your work*

 ``` r
 rownames(wisc.data) <- wisc.df$id